Reserved political positions: Cyprus

 The Republic of Cyprus is full of reserved political positions.
 Due to its nature as a bi-communal republic, certain posts are always appropriated among Greek Cypriots and Turkish Cypriots.
 For example, the president is chosen from the Greek Cypriot community by using separate electoral rolls, whereas the vice president is chosen by the Turkish Cypriot community, using their own separate electoral rolls.
 Similarly 70% of the parliament are chosen from Greek Cypriots whereas 30% are chosen by and from Turkish Cypriots.
 In the Supreme Court, there should be one Greek Cypriot, one Turkish Cypriot and one neutral foreign judge.
 The seats reserved for Turkish Cypriots have remained empty since the 1974 Turkish invasion of Cyprus.

 Denmark

 The Folketing consists of 179 representatives, including two from Greenland and two from the Faroe Islands.

 Finland

-The Parliament of Finland consists of 200 representatives, including one from Åland who usually caucus with the Swedish People's Party of Finland.
+The Parliament of Finland consists of 200 representatives, including one from Åland who usually caucuses with the Swedish People's Party of Finland.